Jegarde/RecNet-Login/README.md

 ```

 # Arguments
 You can also directly run the [login.py](https://github.com/Jegarde/RecNet-Login/blob/main/recnetlogin/login.py) file.
 You can also run it with `username` and `password` arguments.
+Make sure to run it from the terminal to prevent it from shutting down on finish.
 ```py
 python login.py USERNAME PASSWORD
 ```